Graphixa/RegistryWizard/README.md

   - To add registry items: ```regWizard -Action Add -File C:\path\to\config.json```
   - To remove registry items: ```regWizard -Action Remove -File C:\path\to\config.json``` Replace C:\path\to\config.json with the actual path to your JSON configuration file.

+You can also just copy the contents of the function into your own App but the powershell module exists for simply importing into your system.

 ## JSON Configuration Example